Agustin-Vidal-Holberton/holbertonschool-low_level_programming/functions_nested_loops/README.md

 8-24_hours.c: Prints from 00:00 to 23:59, one per line.
-9-times_table.c: Prints the multiplication table in a formatted way 10-add.c: Adds two integers and returns the result
+9-times_table.c: Prints the multiplication table in a formatted way 10-add.c: Adds two integers and returns the result 11-print_to_98.c: Prints all natural numbers from n to 98